China Construction Bank

 Background

-China Construction Bank (CCB) is one of China's 'Big Four' state-owned commercial banks, alongside ICBC, Agricultural Bank of China and Bank of China.
-Founded in 1954 and headquartered in Beijing, CCB has total assets of approximately $4.7 trillion and operates as a full-service commercial bank with particular historical strength in infrastructure and housing finance.
-The National Financial Regulatory Administration (NFRA) serves as its principal regulator.
-CCB is listed on both the Hong Kong and Shanghai stock exchanges, with the Chinese state retaining majority ownership through Central Huijin Investment.
+China Construction Bank (CCB) is one of China's 'Big Four' state-owned commercial banks, alongside ICBC, Agricultural Bank of China, and Bank of China.
+Founded in 1954 and headquartered in Beijing, CCB holds total assets of approximately $4.7 trillion, making it the world's second-largest bank by that measure after ICBC.
+It is listed on both the Hong Kong and Shanghai stock exchanges, with the Chinese state retaining majority ownership through Central Huijin Investment.
+CCB built its institutional identity on infrastructure and housing finance, acting as the primary lender for China's state-directed construction boom from the 1980s Onward.
+The National Financial Regulatory Administration (NFRA) is its principal regulator.
+Beyond China, CCB operates across 30+ countries and has become a significant financier of Belt and Road infrastructure in Southeast Asia and Africa.